CoreMedia/coremedia-headless-client-react/docs/apps/development.md

 If no Headless Server is defined for `REACT_APP_API_ENDPOINT`, the script will skip the download.

-### `pnpm apollo:codegen`

-Apollo generates all required type definitions in `__generated__` folders.
-You should generate them everytime you change the GraphQL queries or fragments.

 ### `pnpm build`

-Builds the app for production to the `build` folder.
-It calls `pnpm apollo:codegen` as prebuild step.
-See the section about [deployment](deployment.md) for more information.
+Builds the app for production to the `dist` folder.

 ### `pnpm lint`